crooney36/crooney36/README.md

 ### Hi there 👋
+### I'm Charles Rooney, a fullstack software engineer in the DC area.

 <!--
 **crooney36/crooney36** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.